oOo0oOo/lean-lsp-mcp/README.md

   </a>
 </p>

-MCP that allows agentic interaction with the [Lean theorem prover](https://lean-lang.org/) via the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) using [leanclient](https://github.com/oOo0oOo/leanclient).
+MCP server that allows agentic interaction with the [Lean theorem prover](https://lean-lang.org/) via the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) using [leanclient](https://github.com/oOo0oOo/leanclient).
 This server provides a range of tools for LLM agents to understand, analyze and interact with Lean projects.

 **Currently beta testing**: Please help us by submitting bug reports and feature requests!

 ## Key Features

 * **Rich Lean Interaction**: Access diagnostics, goal states, term information, hover documentation and more.
-* **Agent-Focused Toolset**: Includes tools for theorem search (leansearch.net), code completion, and project builds.
+* **External Search Tools**: Use `leansearch`, `loogle`, and `lean_state_search` to find relevant theorems and definitions.
 * **Easy Setup**: Simple configuration for various clients, including VSCode, Cursor and Claude Code.

 ## Setup